Trade marking is an important step to completing and protecting your business assets, however this process can be complicated.

-Trade marks are registered with IP Australia and are recorded through IP Australia trade mark search.
+Trade marks are registered with IP Australia and are recorded on the Australian Trade Marks Register, which is publicly available to trade mark search.

-The copyright in the artwork must be owned by the applicant.
-Therefore, the applicant may need to purchase the copyright in the artwork before an application to register a trade mark is filed at IP Australia.
+The basic rule to establish correct ownership is: the person or company that controls the use of the trade mark is the owner of the trade mark, and should be listed as the application of the trade mark application.
+The copyright in any artwork included in the trade mark (i.e. a logo) must also be owned by the applicant.
+Therefore, the applicant may need to arrange for assignment of the copyright in the artwork before filing an application to register a trade mark at IP Australia.

 If your registered trade mark is under your name, you may be personally liable if there’s any sort of infringement or any issue with the brand or the trademark itself.
 50% of the time, we find when we’re doing searches for people that have had trade marks registered in the past, details need to be changed on the register.